marcostx/marcostx.github.io/README.md

-# Marcos Vinícius - Personal Website
+# Marcos Teixeira - Personal Website

 A modern personal website built with Hugo and the hugo-brewm theme, showcasing my professional journey as a Senior Machine Learning Engineer at Nubank.